devesh-aggarwal/ML-Specialization/README.md

-My coursework for the Machine Learning Specialization by Andrew Ng
+My coursework for the Machine Learning Specialization by Andrew Ng.